juchi/gameboy.js/README.md

 The following features are in progress or partially working:
 * sprites (no support for sprite flags)
-* MBC (only MBC 1 and MBC 3 are partially supported)
+* MBC (only MBC 1, MBC 3 and MBC 5 are partially supported)
 * sound (ok on Firefox, poor on Chrome)

 The following features are not currently supported at all: